snoplus/data-flow-documentation/getting_started/elements/shifting_checklist.md

   We have a automatic script `~/cron/retry_jobs.sh` that will resubmit some failed jobs that satisfy some specific requirements twice a day, but there are still some other jobs that have to be submitted manually.
   * Identify issues.
     We usually have email notifications turned on for failure jobs, the execution log will be attached along with the email.
 If the email includes `Note, no attachments for error/output logs!`, this means the job has no execution log, this usually happen when a job fails before actually running, which can be solved by resubmission.
 If you want further information, you can get `dirac_id` in its data document, and search that on [Dirac monitoring page](https://dirac.gridpp.ac.uk:8443/DIRAC/).

+* Screen sessions
+  We use screen sessions to monitor our jobs, screen sessions only exist on cedar1 and Dirac.
+You can use `screen -r` to see it.
+Sometimes jobs are stalled because screen sessions get stuck, you can restart the screen session to fix it.
+You can find the step for killing the screen sessions in SNO+ issues and solutions guide.

+* Graham monitoring
+   We have email alert when the transfer efficiency drops on Graham, you sould check Graham when you receive the alert.

+### Weekly Checklist
+* DWG meeting.
+  You need to attend weekly DWG call at 2:00 p.m. and give some information about shifting of this week in the data-flow section.
+Sign up the mailing list, snoplus@snolab.ca, for further information.

+* Fill the [shift report](https://www.snolab.ca/snoplus/TWiki/bin/view/DAQ/ListOfAllDataFlowReports) every week.